-RM58 SOFT Upholstered version of the historic RM58, available in many fabrics and premium leather STORY VZOR aims at creating a collection based on the timeless icons of Polish mid-century furniture which in the future shall include designs of prominent contemporary creators.
+RM58 SOFT Upholstered version of the historic RM58, avialable in, available in 3 different leg versions.
+STORY VZOR aims at creating a collection based on the timeless icons of Polish mid-century furniture which in the future shall include designs of prominent contemporary creators.
 The brand concept represents a coherent model of industrialization of the Polish valuable and timeless historic designs that have not been marketed due to political and socio-economic reasons.
 The brand debuted in June 2012, introducing into the market the iconic Roman Modzelewski armchair (RM58) which original piece is in the permanent collection of Victoria & Albert Museum in London.
 In the years 2015-2017 the brand put into sales the remaining armchairs from the collection, namely RM56 and RM57, and of an upholstered version of RM58, designed from scratch.
+In 2018 the brand launched the first piece from its second collection by Prof. Czesław Knothe (GRID55).
 Roman Modzelewski Born in 1912 in Lozdzieje, Lithuania.
 Died in 1997 in Łodz, Poland.
 He was a painter, designer, and a teacher.
 An avant-garde creator, an interdisciplinary artist.
 He graduated at the Academy of Fine Arts in Warsaw, and shared his career with the Łodz Academy of Fine Arts since its foundation in 1945.
 He was a long-standing professor and Rector of the Łodz Academy, being also the first Rector elected there.
 Initially he was influenced by impressionism, then experimenting with form and colour, he moved towards "solarism", and cubism later on.
 The language of abstraction, geometry of form, symbolism of colour and significance of texture were important issues in his paintings.
 His furniture designs were recognized for their innovative form and the application of modern materials.
 Completed in 1958, the armchair made of fiberglass (RM58) was a pioneering application of this material in Poland.
 From the formal side, it is a unique example on a world-wide scale of the fully-formed, homogeneous organic crust of the seat.
 ACCORDING TO THE CONCEPT OF VZOR ITS PRODUCTS ARE MANUFACTURED IN POLAND USING THE BEST MODERN TECHNOLOGIES AND MATERIALS, TAKING ADVANTAGE OF THE INTERNATIONALLY RENOWED PRODUCTION POTENTIAL AND CAPACITIES OF POLAND IN THE AREA OF FURNITURE & CREATIVE INDUSTRIES